Volume: 887 December 5, 2022

 “ … The festivals of [Catholic] Rome are innumerable, but five of the most important may be singled out for elucidation: Christmas day, Lady day, Easter, the Nativity of St. John, and the Feast of the Assumption.
-Each and all of these can be proved to be Babylonian.”
-This is especially true with the festival in honour of the birth of Christ, Christmas.
+Each and all of these can be proved to be Babylonian.
+And first, as to the festival in honour of the birth of Christ, or Christmas.

-“… How comes it that that festival was connected with the 25th of December?
+“… How comes it that the festival was connected with the 25th of December?
 There is not a word in the Scriptures about the precise day of His birth or the time of the year when He was born.
-What is recorded implies that at what time His birth took place couldnot have been on the 25th of December.
+What is recorded there implies that at what time His birth took place, it couldnot have been on the 25th of December.

-“… How, then, did the Romish Church fix on December the 25th as Christmas day?
+“… How did the Romish Church fix December the 25th as Christmas day?
 Why, thus:

-Long before the fourth century a festival was celebrated among the heathen, at that precise time of the year, in honour of the birth of the son of the Babylonian queen of heaven; and it may fairly be presumed that, in order to conciliate the heathen, and to swell the number of the nominal adherents of Christianity, the same festival was adopted by the Roman Church, giving it only the name of Christ.
-This tendency on the part of Christians to meet paganism halfway was very early developed; and we find Tertullian, even in his day, about the year 230 AD, bitterly lamenting the inconsistency of the disciples of Christ in this respect and contrasting it with the strict fidelity of the Pagans to their superstition.
+Long before the fourth century, and long before the Christian era itself, a festival was celebrated among the heathen, at that precise time of the year, in honour of the birth of the son of the Babylonian queen of heaven; and it may fairly be presumed that, in order to conciliate the heathen, and to swell the number of the nominal adherents of Christianity, the same festival was adopted by the Roman Church, giving it only the name of Christ.
+This tendency on the part of Christians to meet paganism halfway was very early developed, and we find Tertullian, even in his day, about the year 230 AD, bitterly lamenting the inconsistency of the disciples of Christ in this respect and contrasting it with the strict fidelity of the pagans to their own superstition.

 “Christmas is a time for ‘giving up’ sin, bad habits, and selfish pleasures.
-Christmas is a time for ‘giving in’ and surrendering to Christ and accepting Him as King.
+Christmas is a time for ‘giving in,’ surrendering to Christ and accepting Him as King.
 Christmas is a time for ‘giving out,’ real giving and not swapping.”

 Christmas is a depressing time for many people.
-An article written by a director of the California Department of Mental Hygiene warned: “The Christmas season is marked by greater emotional stress and more acts of violence than any other time of the year.”
+An article written by a director of the California Department of Mental Hygiene warned, “The Christmas season is marked by greater emotional stress and more acts of violence than at any other time of the year.”

-Christmas is an excuse to get drunk, have a party, get something, give a little, leave work, get out of school, spend money, overeat, and all kinds of other excesses.
-But, for the real church, Christmas is an excuse for us to exalt Jesus Christ in the face of a world that is at least tuned in to His name.
+Christmas is an excuse to get drunk, have a party, get something, give a little, leave work, get out of school, spend money, overeat, and all other excesses.
+But, for the real church, Christmas is an excuse for us to exalt Jesus Christ in the face of a world that is at least tuned into His name.